nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 The Integrator of the sender can now get the Response of the recipient from the `response.content` property of the result.
 In the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) is a [TransferFileOwnershipAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershipacceptresponseitem) for each accepted TransferFileOwnershipRequestItem and a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) for each rejected TransferFileOwnershipRequestItem included.
-Note that each accepted TransferFileOwnershipRequestItem leads to the creation of an appropriate [peer shared IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) of the sender.
+Note that each accepted TransferFileOwnershipRequestItem leads to the creation of an appropriate [PeerIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#peeridentityattribute) of the sender.
 The `content` and `id` of the LocalAttribute are the underlying `attribute` and `attributeId` of the TransferFileOwnershipAcceptResponseItem, respectively.

 In case of an error, [ErrorResponseItems]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) can also be included in the Response.